 The Reddit And Gamestop Debacle Explained

-Meme stocks have shot into the public eye this week as a group of Redditors decided to essentially bet against the market – with shocking results.
+Meme stocks shot into the public eye in February 2021 as a group of Redditors decided to essentially bet against the market – with shocking results.

-Gamestop stock had the most dramatic gains this week, but stocks like AMC and BlackBerry also saw huge spikes.
+Gamestop stock had the most dramatic gains during this period, but stocks like AMC and BlackBerry also saw huge spikes.

 Young day traders on Reddit decided to purchase these stocks en masse, resulting in a huge stock surge.